 How does native video affect page load speeds?

 Native video players today are significantly lighter and faster than previous versions.
 While native video will add a small delay to the page load, it’s also important to consider the increase in revenue that these units provide.
 Native video CPMs are generally 5-10x higher than CPMs for display ads.

 Publishers also have the option to limit the number of player impressions per user.
 This means that after a certain number of impressions has been reached, the player will no longer load.

 The more advertising demand partners (ad networks and SSPs) you plug into your native video player, the higher your CMPs will be.
 These demand partners bid against each other in a auction environment, which pushes up the price of the ad space in your native video player.

 Snigel’s in-stream and out-stream native video can work with any site.
-Just get in touch and our ad ops experts will set up and optimize a native video player to fit your site.
+Just get in touch and our ad ops experts will set up and optimize a native video header bidding solution to fit your site.
 Snigel’s partner websites retain full creative control, giving them the power to make changes at any time.

 Here’s what SimpleFlying.com CEO Arran Rice said:

 “Snigel has been a great partner for the monetization of my website.
 They act more like an extension of my team, rather than a typical monitization partner.
 New ideas are constantly suggested and the performance has been great.”